saulc/Bolt/README.md

  Bolt Botz - Robotics Curriculum Options
  Open Source Hardware, Software and Curriculum!

- Presentation - Show students what Exists Now.
+ Presentation - Show students what Exists Now.<br>
  Build and Interact - Hands on demo are always more engaging and interesting Programming - Build on a library(if I write one) or Write Full control code yourself Control Circuits - Built a bespoke circuit with an Arduino starter kit or hand soldered project board